Routing single photons with quantum emitters coupled to nanostructures: Introduction

+As engineering platforms, classical switching architectures are compelling because they support scalable, high-port-count, and potentially broadband routing fabrics, especially in interferometric implementations where the performance can be analyzed and optimized at the level of elementary switching cells.
+At the same time, these advantages should not be conflated with negligible system overhead, because large-scale switch systems can still incur substantial insertion loss and calibration complexity~\cite{LeeDupuis2019SwitchFabrics, Qiao2017}.

+Switches based on quantum emitters are most compelling in settings where the relevant control variable must itself remain microscopic and, ideally, quantum in nature, for example when photon transport is conditioned on an internal spin state rather than a classical actuator.
+Spin-state-dependent photon switching has been demonstrated in nanophotonic waveguides, but the usefulness of this approach as a genuinely quantum routing primitive depends on whether coherence of the control degree of freedom can be preserved throughout the scattering process, in addition to achieving strong and spectrally-stable light-matter coupling~\cite{Javadi2018, Aharonovich2016}.

+These complementary strengths motivate hybrid architectures in which classical integrated switching provides the reconfigurable routing backbone, while emitter-based devices are used at selected nodes where state-dependent scattering or genuine single-emitter nonlinearity is required.
+A hybrid strategy would therefore not aim to replace mature linear photonics, but to reserve emitter-based switches for situations where a microscopic, state-dependent, nonlinear few-photon response provides functionality that would otherwise be probabilistic, measurement-conditioned, or substantially more resource-intensive.

 In this review, we summarize theoretical proposals and experimental demonstrations of single-photon switches based on photon scattering from quantum emitters coupled to various nanostructures.
-We also discuss the key figures of merit that quantify the performance of a single-photon switch.
-Such a device should always route photons in the desired direction (i.e., deterministically) and preserve the routed information encoded in the photon states, which are quantified by the {\it{efficiency}} and {\it{fidelity}}, respectively.
-Other practical considerations include how quickly the photon propagation direction can be switched ({\it{speed}}), how long the switch can remain in one configuration before it resets ({\it{operation time}}), and how easily the switch can be integrated into a larger network with other photonic devices ({\it{scalability}} and {\it{compatibility}}).
-Together, these factors constitute the key metrics for single-photon switches.
+We also discuss the key figures of merit that quantify the performance of a single-photon switch: speed, efficiency, and fidelity.
+A high speed implies a fast response to a control mechanism, which is required for a high device operation rate.
+A high efficiency corresponds to minimal leakage to undesired waveguide channels and minimal scattering loss out of the system, ensuring that photons are always routed in the desired direction (i.e., deterministically).
+Finally, a high fidelity is essential to ensure that the routed photon wave packets are not perturbed by the switching process, which would correspond to a loss of information stored in the wave packets.
+The minimum required speed, efficiency, and fidelity will depend on the use case; for example, the required speed of a single-photon switch will be determined by the maximum photon flux in the system.
+An efficiency below unity will limit the number of switches that can be used in a photonic circuit, as the probability of photon loss will grow after each switching event.
+The number of switches that are needed will determine the minimum efficiency/fidelity that each switch should operate with.
+There are also other practical considerations that need to be taken into account for single-photon switches to be implemented in useful technologies, including how long the switch can remain in one configuration before it resets (operation time), how easily the switch can be integrated into a larger network with other photonic devices (scalability/compatibility), operating conditions, and power consumption per switching event.